If one goes up the other must come down : Examining ipsative relationships between math and English self-concept trajectories across high school

 |Keywords||cohort sequential designs; dimensional comparison; growth trajectories; self-concept|

 |Journal||British Journal of Educational Psychology|

 |Open access||Published as green open access|

 |Research or scholarly||Research|

 |Author's accepted manuscript|

-This is the peer reviewed version of the following article: Parker, Philip D., Marsh, Herbert W., Morin, Alexandre J. S., Seaton, Marjorie, & Van Zanden, Brooke.
+This record contains a peer reviewed version of the following article: Parker, Philip D., Marsh, Herbert W., Morin, Alexandre J. S., Seaton, Marjorie, & Van Zanden, Brooke.
 (2015).
 If One Goes up the Other Must Come Down: Examining Ipsative Relationships between Math and English Self-concept Trajectories across High School.
 British Journal of Educational Psychology, 85(2), 172-191, which has been published in final form at 10.1111/bjep.12050.
 This article may be used for non-commercial purposes in accordance with Wiley Terms and Conditions for Self-Archiving.